mattbernst/wm-2/README.md

 ```

 With default settings on a 2019 Macbook Pro (2.6 GHz 6-Core Intel Core i7, 64 GB RAM) and the dump file from September
 2024 this takes about 2.5 hours to complete.
-The output SQLite database is about 45 GB on disk (much larger if running
+The output SQLite database is about 72 GB on disk (much larger if running
-without page markup compression), with most of the space consumed by `page_markup_z` or `page_markup` (table used
+without page markup compression), with most of the space consumed by `markup_z` or `markup` (table used
 depends on "COMPRESS_MARKUP" environment variable).

 ### Caveats